Chromatic convergence for the algebraic K-theory of the sphere spectrum: Introduction

 is a weak equivalence and telescopically semiconvergent when it induces an isomorphism on homotopy groups in high degrees.
-Many of the formal properties of telescopic semiconvergence are analogous to the properties of chromatic semiconvergence; in particular, for a ring $R$ (as opposed to ring spectrum) or scheme $Z$, the map $K(R)\to L_{1}^{f}K(R)$ or $K(Z)\to L^{f}_{1}K(Z)$ induces an isomorphism in homotopy groups in high degrees if and only if $K(R)$ or $K(Z)$ is telescopically semiconvergent.
+In light of the failure of the telescope conjecture, Barthels~\cite[5.6]{Barthel-ChromaticConvergence} implies that telescopic convergence and chromatic convergence are different.
+However, many of the formal properties of telescopic semiconvergence are analogous to the properties of chromatic semiconvergence; in particular, for a ring $R$ (as opposed to ring spectrum) or scheme $Z$, the map $K(R)\to L_{1}^{f}K(R)$ or $K(Z)\to L^{f}_{1}K(Z)$ induces an isomorphism in homotopy groups in high degrees if and only if $K(R)$ or $K(Z)$ is telescopically semiconvergent.
 More generally, for a spectrum $X$, the map $X\to L^{f}_{n}X$ induces an isomorphism on homotopy groups in high degrees if and only if $X$ is telescopically semiconvergent and its periodic homotopy groups $T(m)_{*}X$ vanish for all $m>n$ (where $T(m)=v_{m}^{-1}V(m)$ for some chosen finite type $m$ spectrum $V(m)$).
 Moreover, the main result of Land-Mathew-Meier-Tamme~\cite{LMMT} implies that $T(m)_{*}K(R)$ vanishes for all $m>n$ when $T(m)_{*}R$ vanishes for all $m\geq n$ or equivalently (see~\cite[2.3]{LMMT}) when $K(m)_{*}R$ vanishes for all $m\geq n$.
 Thus, in the context of redshift conjectures, the $K$-theoretic Periodicity Question for $R$ is equivalent to telescopic semiconvergence for $K(R)$.
 If we ask instead the question:

 \begin{ql} Is $K(R)$ telescopically semiconvergent? \end{ql}

 This then expands the scope of Quillen-Lichtenbaum conjectures for ring spectra beyond those that vanish above a given chromatic or telescopic height.
 In particular, we can ask this question for $\bS$ or $MU$.